If Tom Herman knew why his recruiting sales pitch was so effective, “I’d bottle it up and sell it and work a lot less hours,” he said Wednesday.

 Herman still hasn’t coached a single game with the Longhorns.
 He presides over a program that’s gone through three straight losing seasons.
 But just as he did at Houston, Herman is convincing recruits that UT has a bright future.

 There’s no other way to explain this scorching hot streak the Longhorns are enjoying on the recruiting trail.
-This month alone, Texas has secured commitments from the state’s top-rated defensive tackle, the nation’s No. 1-ranked junior college tight end and another four-star tight end from Houston.
+This month alone, Texas has secured commitments from the state’s 13th-best defensive tackle, the nation’s No. 1-ranked junior college tight end and another four-star tight end from Houston.

 Recruiting rankings can be iffy, but the fact is Texas currently has the nation’s No. 2-ranked recruiting class for 2018, according to 247Sports’ composite ratings of the industry’s top sites.
 The Longhorns have 17 commitments, including pledges from the state’s second-, third-, fourth-, fifth-, ninth-, 11th- and 13th-ranked overall players.